Marin-Weigel/Roon-Dynamic-Range-Metering-Bridge/README.md

 ...

-**There might still be quirks, omissions and faults in the guide, as I'm working from memory and my sketchy notes, so feel free to PM me via Roon's forum**

-**GOOD LUCK AND HAVE FUN!**
+**There might still be quirks, omissions and faults in the guide, as I'm working from memory and my sketchy notes, so feel free to PM me via Roon's forum - GOOD LUCK AND HAVE FUN!**